kiensh/Annotate/README.md

 - ✨ **Fade/Persist Mode:** Control whether annotations fade out after a duration or persist on the screen.
 - 🌈 **Color Picker:** Easily select and persist your preferred color.
 - 🎛️ **Menu Bar Integration:** Quick access via a status icon.
+- 🧹 **Auto-Clear Option:** Automatically clear all drawings when toggling the overlay.
-- ⌨️ **Keyboard Shortcuts:** Switch between modes and toggle the overlay with simple key commands.
+- ⌨️ **Keyboard Shortcuts:** Switch between modes and toggle the overlay with customizable keyboard shortcuts.
 - ⚡ **Global Hotkey:** Toggle Annotate with a global shortcut.

 ## 📦 Installation